|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Where can I learn more about managed care for seniors?More information about managed care for seniors is on the DHS website.

-How can I enroll?Contact your countys social services or public health department.
+How can I enroll?Contact your county or tribe for a long-term care consultation.
 If you are already on Medical Assistance and enrolled in a health plan you should contact your health plan.

 How do I obtain more information as a provider of home- and community-based services?

 See the Elderly Waiver and Alternative Care chapter of the Minnesota Health Care provider manual.

 Call the Senior LinkAge Line® at (800) 333-2433 for more information about the program or go to www.MinnesotaHelp.info, an online directory of services designed to help people in Minnesota identify resources such as human services, information and referral, financial assistance, and other forms of aid and assistance within Minnesota.

 |© 2016 Minnesota Department of Human Services Online||Updated: 12/23/15 9:18 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||